 Marking: Each correct answer receives 1 mark.
-The final score is given as a band score from 1–9 in whole or half bands, e.g. 4 or 6.5.
+Your final score is given as a band score from 1–9 in whole or half bands, e.g. 4 or 6.5.

 There are two Writing tasks and BOTH must be completed.

-In Task 1, test takers will have to describe some visual information in their own words (a graph, table, chart or diagram).
-They need to write at least 150 words in about 20 minutes.
+In Task 1, you have to describe some visual information in your own words (a graph, table, chart or diagram).
+You need to write at least 150 words in about 20 minutes.

-In Task 2, they are given a point of view, argument or problem which they need to discuss.
-They will need to write at least 250 words in about 40 minutes.
+In Task 2, you are given a point of view, argument or problem which you need to discuss.
+You need to write at least 250 words in about 40 minutes.

 Time allowed: 60 minutes

 Number of tasks: 2